updated November 2024

 the perfect email server

 How to set up exim4 on Debian Bookworm, with spamassassin and dovecot.
 There is another writeup for an alternative java based approach, using apache james; it's out of date, but may still be helpful.
 Both of these pages should be read in conjunction with notes on ensuring outgoing email is delivered to inboxes rather than spam boxes by mega providers such as hotmail and gmail.
+Adding the mta-sts protocol is dealt with here.

 There are some thoughts on the use of online blocklists aka DNSBLs.